Open Banking Working Group

 Background and mission

 In 2013, the EBA launched the Electronic Alternative Payments Working Group (e-APWG), which focused on electronic alternative payments innovations in the consumer and retail e-commerce space.
-Among other things, the e-APWG explored how innovation in retail payments impacted traditional products such as cash, cards, and ACH payments.

 Subsequent analysis shifted to delivering a framework for improving interaction between payments services operating in different service layers.
 The result was a conceptual framework called Digital Customer Services Interface (DCSI), which bridges the gap between electronic alternative payments methods offered in the services layer and the traditional payment systems operating in the infrastructure layer.